Cremation Prohibitions

 The early prohibition against cremation was specified in the PIO BENEDICTINE CODE OF CANON LAW 1917 in Canon 1203, paragraphs 1 & 2 stating: “The bodies of the faithful departed shall be buried, their cremation being reprobated.
 If anyone by any manner orders that his body be cremated, it is illicit to execute that desire; and if this was added to any contract or testament or any other act it is considered as not being added.”

-In Canon 1240 of the same Pio-Benedictine Code of Canon Law 1917 paragraph 1 states: “Unless they gave before death a sign of repentance, the following are deprived of an ecclesiastical burial: Notorious apostates, excommunicates, those who killed themselves, those who died in a duel, those who ordered that their body be handed over for cremation and other public and manifest sinners.”
-Paragraph 5 it states that “Those who give orders that their body be cremated are amongst those who must be refused ecclesiastical burial.”
+In the same PIO BENEDICTINE CODE OF CANON LAW 1917, In Canon 1240, paragraph 1 states: “Unless they gave before death a sign of repentance, the following are deprived of an ecclesiastical burial: Notorious apostates, excommunicates, those who killed themselves, those who died in a duel, those who ordered that their body be handed over for cremation and other public and manifest sinners.”
+In Paragraph 5 it states that “Those who give orders that their body be cremated are amongst those who must be refused ecclesiastical burial.”

-Later, the Conciliar Catholic Church revised CODE OF CANON LAW 1983 used ambiguous language to describe Cremation in Canon 1176: “The Church earnestly recommends that the pious custom of burying the bodies of the deceased be observed; nevertheless, the Church does not prohibit cremation unless it was chosen for reasons contrary to Christian doctrine.”
+Later, the Conciliar Catholic Church revised the CODE OF CANON LAW 1983 and used permissive language to describe Cremation in Canon 1176: “The Church earnestly recommends that the pious custom of burying the bodies of the deceased be observed; nevertheless, the Church does not prohibit cremation unless it was chosen for reasons contrary to Christian doctrine.”

 ♱ Conclusion